Skip to main content

 Save configuration

-Once the configuration is entered, do not forget to save it by clicking on the “save settings” at the top.
+Once the configuration is entered, do not forget to save it by clicking on the "Save settings" at the top.
 The configuration will be saved only if passbolt managed to connect to your directory.
 If not, it will display an error message.

-Ldap directory settings have been saved fig. Ldap directory settings have been saved
+LDAP directory settings have been saved

 Test configuration and simulate sync

-Once the settings have been saved, the buttons “simulate synchronize” and “synchronize” at the top have become clickable.
+Once the settings have been saved, the buttons "Simulate synchronize" and "Synchronize" at the top have become clickable.

 Before we actually do a real synchronization, we will first simulate one.
-Click on “simulate synchronize” and wait a few seconds.
+Click on "Simulate synchronize" and wait a few seconds.
 Once the simulation is complete, a report such as the one below will be displayed.

 In this report, you will be able to see what will actually happen when you will synchronize your directory for real.
 You will also be able to take corrective measures before an error actually happens.